 A limited number of students in the College of Education may receive a degree of bachelor of arts or bachelor of science with merit.
-Such students are those whose gradepoint average for the first four years of college is 3.2.
+Such students are those who have an average of B for the first four years of college.
 Such students, after completing the requirements as stated below for entrance to their fifth year of college, may graduate at the end of their fourth year in the University.

 Students in health and physical education and who are not candidates for the five-year diploma may graduate upon completion of the regular four-year curriculum.
-(See page 98.)
+(See page 102.)